2020-01-14 | Maximilian Koch | 8 min read

 Succeeding at failing, in the form of “failing fast”, is a desired capability for DevOps.
 Author, researcher, and DevOps expert Gene Kim names amplified feedback loops as one of the “ Three Ways” that frame the processes, procedures, and practices of DevOps.
 He cites the importance of creating right-to-left feedback loops, with the goal of shortening and amplifying them so corrections can be made continually.
 Fast feedback loops combine the principle of trust with tools and processes that enable your teams to:

-Deploy frequently : Encourage small, frequent deployments of micro features and bug fixes, and measure the success of each deployment.
-Learn more about instrumenting your pipeline in this Webinar.
+- Deploy frequently : Encourage small, frequent deployments of micro features and bug fixes, and measure the success of each deployment.

 3. Continuous improvement